 - dental surgery or treatment after an injury or cancer

 Types of dentist

-Most dentists in Australia are general dentists – they diagnose and treat diseases of the teeth, gums and mouth.
+Most dentists in Australia are general dentists — they diagnose and treat diseases of the teeth, gums and mouth.
 Some are specialists, who have done extra training in a particular area.
 For example, orthodontists diagnose and treat crooked teeth, bad bites and poorly aligned jaws.
-Endodontists specialise in the tooth and its interior.
+Endodontists specialise in the interior of teeth.

 Things to discuss with your dentist before a procedure